thomasMinh1995/demo-test-ui-2024/README.md

 - This project is still updating.
 I will try to complete UI ASAP
 - I'm applying Ant-design to make it responsive.
 In the future, I will learning the CSS core or SCSS to improve my FE tech stack.
 - You can learn the Ant-design throught this link: https://ant.design/components/overview
+- On the public folder, you can see the UI design from 2 files: "Home.png" and "Homemd.png"